 - Call or email the office by 9:00 AM if your child will be absent for any reason. - o 24-hour Attendance Hotline: 765-269-4100 - o Email: wlesattendance@wl.k12.in.us - School Office: 765-464-3212 - You will receive a call at home or work if we have not been notified of your child's absence.
 This call-in program is a safety procedure that helps us ensure that our students are safe in the care of you or a trusted adult.
-Please be sure to return any voicemails left. - Students will be required to check in with the school nurse prior to returning to class following a missed day of school. - Upon your child's return they are also expected to make up any work missed.
+Please be sure to return any voicemails left. - Students must check in with the school nurse before returning to class after a missed school day. - Upon your child's return, they are also expected to make up any work missed.
 Students will receive one day per every absence to make up work.
-Consequences for any incomplete work will be at the discretion of the teacher. - After a student has been absent two or more days, you may request classroom assignments that can be completed at home.
-The assignment(s) will be available in the office between 3:30 and 4:00 PM.
+Consequences for any incomplete work will be at the discretion of the teacher. - After a student has been absent for two or more days, you may request classroom assignments that can be completed at home.
+The assignment(s) will be available in the office between 3:40 and 4:00 PM.